cuadravan/PLinkage/README.md

 **PLinkage** is a **cross-platform .NET MAUI application** (Android & Windows) that connects **project owners** with **skill providers**.
 It integrates with an **ASP.NET Core Web API** hosted on **Azure App Service** and uses **MongoDB Atlas** as the database.

 The app simplifies project collaboration through **project management, user profiles, real-time messaging, location-based matching, and contract workflows**.

+This project demonstrates ability in **cross-platform development, RESTful API design, and cloud database integration**.
+It showcases the practical application of industry-standard design patterns like MVVM and Clean Architecture.

 ---